 The New Orleans Pelicans are one of two professional sports franchises in Louisiana.
 The Pelicans play in the NBA’s Western Conference as a member of the Southwest Division.
 The team hasn’t been very successful.
 Under the Pelicans name, the team has never won a championship.
 However, the franchise won a division title in 2008 when they were called the Hornets.
 The team is coached by Stan Van Gundy.

 The New Orleans Saints have had a vast amount of success in the NFL.
-The Saints play in the NFC South.
-The team is coached by Sean Payton, and their headlining player is quarterback Drew Brees.
+Coached by Sean Payton, the Saints play in the NFC South.
+The headlining player is quarterback Drew Brees.
 The Saints have won the NFC South three straight seasons and will most likely take it again in 2020.
 The franchise won Super Bowl XLIV in 2009.

 Louisiana Sports Betting FAQ